zenml-io/zenml/examples/mlflow_tracking/README.md

 # Run it on the sandbox

 ZenML offers a sandbox environment where you can effortlessly run your pipelines on a Kubernetes cluster.
-This complimentary service is an excellent starting point for users.
+This complimentary service is an excellent way to try out a production deployment.

 You can execute this example in the sandbox by following a few simple commands.
 Learn more about the sandbox in the [official documentation](https://docs.zenml.io/user-guide/advanced-guide/sandbox), or visit the [sandbox homepage](https://sandbox.zenml.io/).